 By: Amelia Horvath, Bali alumni

 Beyond my current day job as a corporate lawyer in Sydney, I have a big creative side and have been wanting to shift more into that area of my life.
-I joined Unsettled: Bali this past March for an artistic sabbatical from corporate life.
+I joined Unsettled in Bali this past March for an artistic sabbatical and escape from corporate life.
 I wanted to be inspired by the island’s vibrant places, colors, people, and culture, while also bringing these new perspectives and experiences into my drawings and paintings (and of course to meet and learn from wonderful people from around the world on their own journeys).